-3.5 Remote voting security concerns
+4.5 Remote voting security concerns

 Many new election systems are currently under evaluation.
 These systems tend to offer deployment options in which the communication between the voter and the election officials is carried out in an environment that is not completely under the control and monitoring of the election officials and/or election observers (e.g., the Internet, private network, telephones, cable TV networks, etc.).
-In these "remote" or "unattended" environments, several particular security concerns and questions like:
+In these 'remote' or 'unattended' environments, several particular security concerns and questions like:

-- How do I know that that the candidate information I am being presented with is the correct information? - How do I know that my vote will be recorded properly? - How do I know there isn't a man-in-the-middle who is going to alter my ballot when I place it? - How do I know that it is the genuine e-voting server I'm connected to that will record my vote rather than one impersonating it that's just going to throw my vote away? - How do I know that the some component of the system does not have malicious software which will attempt to alter the ballot choices as represented to the voter or alter the voter's selection?
+- How do I know that that the candidate information I am being presented with is the correct information? - How do I know that my vote will be recorded properly? - How do I know there isn't a man-in-the-middle who is going to alter my vote when I place it? - How do I know that it is the genuine e-voting server I'm connected to that will record my vote rather than one impersonating it that's just going to throw my vote away? - How do I know that some component of the system does not have malicious software which will attempt to alter the ballot choices as represented to me or alter my election?